 Worried About Holiday Weight Gain?
 Please Read This

-The holidays feel like one heck of a juggling act this year: Zooming into an office party and simultaneously getting your kid dressed for the school concert…Tracking down a lost package in one browser tab while booking a pre-travel covid test in another.
-Ahh, no wonder 43 percent of us feel more stressed this holiday season than last year’s, according to a recent survey by OnePoll.
+The holidays feel like one heck of a juggling act this year.
+No wonder 43 percent of us feel more stressed this holiday season than last year’s, according to a recent survey by OnePoll.

 This end-of-year craze is nothing new, of course, and something many of us juggle every year is finding balance between wellness and food-centric holiday traditions.
 But here’s the thing: You don’t have to choose between losing weight and enjoying all that festive fare.